-- Where Poland is right at the heart of Europe and covers an area of 312,685 km2 - we are the 6th largest country in the European Union, comparable in size to Great Britain, a little larger than the American states of Nevada and Arizona, or half as big as Texas. - Politics We have a parliamentary democracy in which executive authority is exercised by the government and the president plays a chiefly ceremonial role. - Population 38 million people live in Poland mostly in cities.
-By European standards we are a young society with half our population in their 30's and early 40's who are professionally active (most - around 8 million, in the service sector, followed by industry and construction, 4 million, and agriculture and forestry with 2 million). - Neighbours We have 7 neighbouring countries.
-Poland borders on Germany to the west (with a long border on the Oder River), the Czech Republic and Slovakia to the south (mountain borders), and Ukraine, Belarus and a part of Lithuania to the east (romantic landscapes!)
+- Where Poland is right at the heart of Europe and covers an area of 312,679 km2 - we are the 6th largest country in the European Union, comparable in size to Great Britain, a little larger than the American states of Nevada and Arizona, or half as big as Texas. - Politics We have a parliamentary democracy in which executive authority is exercised by the government and the president plays a chiefly ceremonial role. - Population 38.5 million people live in Poland mostly in cities (about 60%).
+According to European standards, it is relatively young society 50% of citizens are under the age of 38.
+About 16 million people are professionally active most around 8.8 million in the service sector, followed by industry and construction 4.6 million, and agriculture and forestry with 2 million. - Neighbours We have 7 neighbouring countries.
+Poland borders on Germany to the west (with a long border on the Oder River), the Czech Republic and Slovakia to the south (mountain borders), and Ukraine, Belarus and a part of Lithuania to the east (romantic landscapes!).
 A small, separate fragment of Russia known as the Kaliningrad Oblast borders part of Poland to the north.
 The rest of the northern border is made up of the golden beaches of the Baltic Sea.

-- Rivers Our longest river is called the Vistula; over a 1000 km long it flows through Kraków, Warsaw and other important cities on its way to the Baltic sea as does the second-longest river, the Oder on the western side of Poland. - Skiing Poles go skiing in the south in the panoramic and rugged Tatras, part of the Carpathian Mountains, with the highest peak at 2,499 m. - Sports It comes as no surprise that one of our most popular sports is ski jumping, alongside basketball and swimming.
-We our passionate about football - we're working on being good at it.
+- Rivers Our longest river is called the Vistula; over a 1,000 km long it flows through Cracow, Warsaw and other important cities on its way to the Baltic sea as does the second-longest river, the Oder on the western side of Poland. - Skiing Poles go skiing in the south in the panoramic and rugged Tatras, part of the Carpathian Mountains, with the highest peak at 2,499 m. - Sports It comes as no surprise that one of our most popular sports is ski jumping, alongside basketball and swimming.
+We are passionate about football - we're working on being good at it.